by Chris Wall

 When you climb inside the Ford Focus RS there's no doubting what the car is intended to do - go fast.
 The dash layout is good, and everything you need is in reach or controlled via the multifunction steering wheel, which is covered in thick leather with blue stitching.
 A nice feature shared with the ST spec is the set of gauges atop the dashboard, but in this case they're seen in RS blue.
 Below that, you find the center console headed up by the infotainment touchscreen.

 The Recaro seats are in proper racing style with high side bolsters to keep you in the right seating position, and they also have the holes for putting a four-point harness through.
 Separating the car from the racing side of things is the Sync3 infotainment system, which is great thanks to its intuitive use.
 You can fit five in the car, but it's best suited to two up front, mainly because it saves weight and, when chucking the car around, you don't want a rear passenger throwing up and ruining the interior.

-The Ford Focus RS employs SYNC 3 for it’s infotainment system, a tried and tested intuitive system, but there's new hardware and software with a new easy-to-use design and new high-speed performance.
-There's also enhanced voice recognition, a swipe capable capacitive touchscreen, optional navigation and integration with Siri.
-Sounds come via a 10-speaker Sony audio system that's perfect to drown out the sound of the boosted engine if that's ever a thing you need.
+The new Ford Focus RS employs SYNC 3 for its infotainment system, a tried and tested intuitive setup, but there's new hardware and software with a new easy-to-use design and new high-speed performance.
+There's also enhanced voice recognition, a swipe capable capacitive touchscreen, optional navigation, and integration with Siri all included - not bad, considering the Focus RS's base price.
+Sounds come via a ten-speaker Sony audio system that's perfect to drown out the sound of the boosted engine, if that's ever a thing you need.